-- 3.4.
-The Health and Social Care Partnership (HSCP) had identified Home Care as a key service improvement area.
-The Chief Officer had established a Home Care review group with trade union representatives to work on an improvement plan during the year leading up to the 2018 inspection.
-Work was underway for changes to service including shift patterns and job roles. - 3.5.
-Following publication of the report the Home Care review group oversaw the improvement action plan to address the concerns noted within the inspection report.
+- 3.5.
+Home Care is a key service improvement area for the partnership.
+The Chief Officer had established a Home Care Review group, with staff representatives, to work on an improvement plan during the year leading up to the 2018 inspection.
+Work was underway for changes to be made within the service, including shift patterns and job roles. - 3.6.
+Following publication of the report the Home Care Review group oversaw the improvement action plan to address the concerns noted within the inspection report.
 Appropriate measures were put in place to ensure improvements were implemented and sustained.